Leaf cutter bees, rarely seen by many people but ever so useful!

 Where will they nest?

-This photograph was taken from one of my solitary bee nest boxes and is a larva inside its leaf cell
+This photograph was taken from one of my solitary bee nest boxes and is a larva inside its leaf cell.
+Next door to it in the next cell was a leafcutter assassin with video

 A large diversity of leaf-cutters (Megachile) are strictly ground-nesters, as are a good number of Osmia bees.
 For both, the nests are typically short, shallow, and sometimes branched. (pers. comm.
 JH).
 Miner bees can construct their own cavities in sandy/loamy soil.
 Usually, leaf cutters like mason bees, like to nest in a ready made cavity.
 This could be hollow stems, holes in walls, fence post holes and other similar cavities, providing the width was to their liking.
 Leaf cutter bees will also nest inside containers, such a hanging baskets and plant pots, esp.
 M. willughbiella.
 I suspect that the compost is something they can easily manage as they force their way through to make cavities.
 The leaf cells will contain a mixture of nectar and pollen and are very fluid as you can see above.
 They have to be waterproof or the liquid food would simply ooze out of the cell.

 We can help them by providing cavities to nest in and there are many solitary bees nest boxes available to buy at garden centres.
 Personally I like watching these fascinating bees and have bought nest boxes, one almost 20 years old, that allows you to observe them up close, without too much disturbance to the bees.
 However, at the time they were probably the best available for bee observation.
 They do have major drawbacks.